Find Affordable College Courses

 Full Allied Health & Medical Assisting Services at Ross College-Quad Cities Report

-North Iowa Area Community College came in at #10 in this year’s edition of the Best Allied Health Services Schools in Iowa ranking.
-North Iowa Area Community College is a small public school located in the remote town of Mason City.
+North Iowa Area Community College landed the #10 spot in the 2023 rankings for the best allied health and medical assisting services programs.
+North Iowa Area Community College is a small public school located in the town of Mason City.

 Medical Assisting majors at North Iowa Area Community College take out an average of $15,569 in student loans while working on their egree.